 Bacon Wrapped Stuffed Hatch Peppers

-- 8 ounces cream cheese softened
+- 8 ounces cream cheese softened at room temperature

-- 8 ounces shredded cheddar cheese
+- 8 ounces cheddar cheese shredded

 - 1/2 teaspoon garlic salt